abhikesare9/chicken-disease-mlops/README.md

-""[Dchicken disease analyasis using cnn"
+"chicken disease analyasis using cnn"